mars0i/popco2/doc/sims/bali/anomalies.md

 	(defpropn SB-king-against-demon Struggles [king demon])

 And maybe that's how it should be?
 Or should I remove some of these propositions?

+Well, on one hand, maybe this should be fixed, since the Brahmanic folk would have no direct dealings with rats in the sense that I intend it here.
+So that they can map propns having to do with rats and subaks it doesn't seem right.
+On the other hand, the point is that the Brahmanic ideas have to be available to the peasants, and they have to reject them.